ShrikeBin/Native-Language-Identification-Author-Profiling/BRAINDUMP.md

 - instead short tweets and synthetic data, much better for real life inference
 - all data has been analyzed by data length (in tokens) and cut and combined so that token distribution is similar (and around 250)
 - cutting long articles might have affected their usefullness (less context in a part of an article)
+- combined the languages into branches with personal heuristics, deleted ones that couldn't be passed into a bigger group and too small samle (Mongloian with 49 samples) as apoosed to (Hebrew 47 samples -> Arabic)

 ### Ideas
 - idea 1: shap -> can help debug the model, check if it pays attention to meaningful things